Deaf Studies Deaf Educ (DSDE)

 Department: College of Fine Arts and Comm

-This is an intermediate course to help students enhance their skills in the production and comprehension of American Sign Language (ASL).
+This is an intermediate course to help students enhance their skills in producing and comprehending American Sign Language (ASL).
 It includes the manual alphabet and numbers, vocabulary, grammar, sentence structures, conversational strategies, and cultural/language notes.
-This course will assist the students in developing conversational ability; culturally appropriate behaviors and exposes students to ASL grammar.
-(Transfers as TCCN SNGL 1302).
+This course will assist the students in developing conversational ability, culturally appropriate behaviors and exposes students to ASL grammar.

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS